 Information on the quality of execution and identity of execution venues

-Whitebox Advisors London LLP (the “Firm”) gives appropriate relative importance to the main execution factors including price, cost, speed and likelihood of execution when assessing the quality of execution.
+Whitebox Advisors London LLP (the “Firm”) gives appropriate relative importance to the main execution factors including, among other things, price, cost, speed and likelihood of execution when assessing the quality of execution.
 The execution factors are set out in our Order Execution Policy.
 Execution factors may consist of any considerations relevant to the order and the importance of each factor is subjective to each trade unless otherwise specified by the client.
 Factored in to price will be transactional costs, however, given that price tends to be the key driver of total cost, price has generally taken precedence over transactional costs.
 The speed and likelihood of execution also played a role, albeit smaller relative to the aforementioned factors.

 There are no close links, conflicts of interests or common ownerships with respect to any execution venues used to execute orders;